aws-samples/sample-aiops-on-amazon-sagemakerai/workshops/aiops-with-sagemaker-mlflow/README.md

 - Exercises to reinforce your learning
 - Links to additional resources

+### AWS Workshop Studio
+The workshop is offered as part of [AWS Workshop Studio](https://catalog.us-east-1.prod.workshops.aws/workshops/ab4fc7a8-5885-4414-814d-28b443e7910e/en-US)and if you participating in an AWS Immersion Day or a similar instructor-led event workshop a fully conifugured AWS account is provided for you.

+### Prerequisites
+Follow the [workshop setup instruction](https://catalog.us-east-1.prod.workshops.aws/workshops/ab4fc7a8-5885-4414-814d-28b443e7910e/en-US/1-prerequisites) to get started for your environment.

 ### Disclaimers

 > This workshop is designed to run in the **us-east-1** (N. Virginia) region.
 Please ensure you are using this region throughout the workshop unless explicitly instructed otherwise.